 While there are many software tools for working with BNs, most focus on parameter learning and inference rather than structure learning.
-Of the few tools for structure learning, few are open-source and none provide the set of features included in pebl.
-As shown in Table 1, the ability to handle interventional data, model with missing values and hidden variables, use soft and arbitrary priors and exploit parallel platforms are unique to pebl. pebl, however, does not currently provide any features for inference or learning Dynamic Bayesian Networks (DBN).
-Despite its use of optimized matrix libraries and custom C extension modules, pebl can be an order of magnitude or more slower than software written in Java or C/C++; the ability to use a wider range of data and priors, the parallel processing features and the ease-of-use, however, should make it an attractive option for many users.
+As shown in Table 1, the ability to handle interventional data, model with missing values, use soft and arbitrary priors and exploit parallel platforms are unique to pebl. pebl, however, does not currently provide any features for learning Dynamic Bayesian Networks (a Bayesian Network which relates variables to each other over adjacent time steps).
+Also pebl can be slower than software written in C/C++ or Java, because it uses Python libraries, but still pebl benefits from parallel learning and edge prior implementation, making itself applicable to a wider range of problems than other software.